clhenrick/clhenrick.io/content/blog/2024-09-01-color-experiments-with-oklch.md

 {{ lineChartFigure('_includes/components/blog-posts/color-experiments-oklch/lineChartChroma.njk', 'Change in Chroma: Oranges', caption) }}

 {% set caption %}
 Hue starts at a value of 64 degrees, increases to 67 degrees at swatch two, then steadily decreases to a value of 39 degrees for the last two swatches.
-There is approximately 28 degrees of hue variance for the entire color scheme.
 {% endset %}

 {{ lineChartFigure('_includes/components/blog-posts/color-experiments-oklch/lineChartHue.njk', 'Change in Hue: Oranges', caption) }}